enqueuer-land/enqueuer/README.md

 #### subscription
 A subscription is an "under demand" event.
 It **reacts** whereas a [publisher](#publisher) **acts**.
+It consumes something, it reads, it dequeues, gets hit...
+These kinds of actions.
 This means that it is not triggered by enqueuer itself.
 Rather than that, enqueuer waits on an external event to be triggered and then it asserts against the message that was passed to the subscription.
 Every subscription has its own properties, depending on its protocol and implementation.
 But they all, usually, have these properties.